 In 2007, Hancock Park became the 23rd Historic Preservation Overlay Zone (HPOZ) in the City of Los Angeles.
 90% percent of its homes and structures were identified as being Historic Contributors in the Historic Resources Survey, one of the most intact historic neighborhoods in the nation.

-The Hancock Park Homeowners Association est. 1948 was founded in 1948 by nine men who initially met on a casual, infrequent basis.
-By the late 1950’s and early 1960’s the Association had become more organized and focused on neighborhood quality of life issues under the leadership of Stuart Ketchum, Bob Sutro and others.
-In 1962 the first woman director, Anita Robbins, was elected and that same year the name was changed to the Hancock Park Homeowners Association.
+The Hancock Park Homeowners Association was founded in 1948, and the Board met on a purely social basis.
+By the late 1950’s and early 1960’s the Association had become more organized and focused on neighborhood quality of life issues under the leadership of Stuart Ketchum, Bob Sutro.
+In 1962 Anita Robbins, was elected and that same year the name was changed to the Hancock Park Homeowners Association.
 In 1969 Sam Carpenter and Joe Wolf became directors and helped develop a Master Plan for Wilshire Blvd. which became known as the Park Mile Specific Plan, which still governs the development allowed along Wilshire Blvd between Highland Ave. and Wilton Place.
 In the late 1960’s the City proposed to build a freeway cutting through the northern part of Hancock Park which would have torn apart the neighborhood.
 This galvanized the Association into action.
 They solicited donations, marshaled residents and succeeded in defeating the “Beverly Hills” freeway plan.
 Thanks to their efforts Hancock Park remains intact and a valuable, historic neighborhood.

-Today, members of the board, now numbering 18, plus the support of countless other property owners, continue to serve Hancock Park as dedicated volunteers for the protection and preservation of one of the oldest and finest residential neighborhoods in the City of Los Angeles.
-We hope you will join us in this worthwhile undertaking.
+Today, members of the board, now numbering 18, plus numerous committee members continue to serve Hancock Park as dedicated volunteers for the preservation and protection of one of the oldest and finest residential neighborhoods in the City of Los Angeles.
+We hope you will support us by sending in your annual dues today!